shiva/blog/content/posts/2025/the-insanity-continuum.md

 > Ruin wakes, and smiles.
 ---

-1. Of all the things that transpired in the last two weeks, [this judgement][1] by the Supreme Court in the US will perhaps be the most damanging in the long-term.
+1. Of all the things that transpired in the last two weeks, [this judgement][1] by the Supreme Court in the US will perhaps be the most damaging in the long-term.
-While the world's attention is focussed on the economic damage of the Trump tariffs, the pre-eminent court in the US just gave the authoritarians even more power to act with impunity.
+While the world's attention is focussed on the economic damage of the Trump tariffs, the preeminent court in the US just gave the authoritarians even more power to act with impunity.
 At this point, why bother with laws?
 Why pretend like the courts matter?
 The [partian][2] [judges][4] who are fine [accepting bribes][3] now get to hand over judicial power to the fascists.

 > Justice Sonia Sotomayor, in a dissent, identified how much is at stake: “The implications of the government’s position” are “that not only noncitizens but also
 > United States citizens could be taken off the streets, forced onto planes and confined to foreign prisons with no opportunity for redress if judicial review is
 > denied unlawfully before removal.
 History is no stranger to such lawless regimes, but this nation’s system of laws is designed to prevent, not enable, their rise.”

-2. Gary Kasparov excudes clarity, and he [writes powerfully][5] about the need for leadership, and courage that is required in these troublesome times.
+2. Gary Kasparov exudes clarity, and he [writes powerfully][5] about the need for leadership, and courage that is required in these troublesome times.
 Writing such as this, gives us hope -- hope that we are worth saving.

 > President Trump’s return to office has already produced chaos: market upheaval, purges of independent civil servants, politicized targeting of perceived critics, and demands for
 > personal loyalty over respect for the Constitution.
 This is not speculation.
 And yet, when presented with a rare opportunity to resist the steady march of authoritarianism, the